Stream-AD/MIDAS/README.md

 ## Contact

-If you have any questions, please consider opening a issue instead of directly sending emails to me.
+If you have any questions, please consider opening an issue instead of directly sending emails to me.